mharen/mharen.github.io/blog/2012/2012-10-catching-unique-key-constraint.md

     </tr>
   </tbody></table>

-<p>So those are just the errors we want to check for, and if you want to handle something else, check that sysmessages table for your other options (it will give you all the error numbers, severities, descriptions, etc.). </p>
+So those are just the errors we want to check for, and if you want to handle something else, check that sysmessages table for your other options (it will give you all the error numbers, severities, descriptions, etc.).

-<p>Here’s how:</p>
+Here’s how:

 <pre class="csharpcode"><span class="kwrd">try</span> {
     <span class="kwrd">using</span>(var db = <span class="kwrd">new</span> DatabaseContext()){